 The first obvious solution to overcoming sleep problems associated with binge watching television is to educate and inform people about such potential for sleep issues.
 Armed with the right knowledge, people can change their viewing habits to become more in line with regular television watching.

 A second solution is to reduce alert levels before sleep.
-Drinking a relaxing cup of herbal tea, such as camomile, provides a natural sleep remedy that helps people doze off.
+Drinking a relaxing cup of herbal tea, such as chamomile, provides a natural sleep remedy that helps people doze off.
 Furthermore, a high-quality natural mattress can help people become more comfortable and settle into the sleeping state quicker.
 An uncomfortable mattress causes people to toss and turn, trying to find the best sleeping position, which doesn’t help reduce pre-sleep arousal levels.

 The studies referenced in this article offer clear evidence that binge watching television is contributing to lower sleep quality.
 The association is clear from these studies, although it’s important to remember such associations are not yet scientifically proven.